 ➡️ (17:33) Learning how to tango with your partner, while holding your own axis is essential to a healthy relationship

 ➡️ (21:41) Being aware of the ego mind, as well as spiritual and mindfulness practices to cultivate secure attachment

 ➡️ (27:07) Using creative arts therapies to create and explore your love map

 ➡️ (28:35) Reframing the meaning of “transformation” from self-improvement to self acceptance

 If our video brings up questions, as it should, feel free to ask them in the comments located here.
 Briana and I will be addressing these questions on a livestream early next month.

-And If you want to learn more about how I assists couples with fostering intimacy, check out his Intimacy 5 Challenge here.
+And If you want to learn more about how I assists couples with fostering intimacy, check out my Intimacy 5 Challenge.